geethasathyamurthy/blog-and-publication/t_blog_taintuntaint.md

-# Reprovisioning resources in IBM Cloud Schematics workspace
+# Usage of taint and untaint resource status feature in IBM Cloud Schematics workspace

 ## User scenario